nugamus/mokuro-library/docs/features/shared-library.md

 ### 4.9 Private Library Submission

-Users can submit their private series to the admin's shared library.
-This acts as a "staging area" workflow.
+Users can submit volumes from their private library to the admin's shared library.
+Submissions are volume-based, allowing flexible contribution to existing or new shared series.

 **Private Library Structure:**
 - Admin branch exists but stays frozen at genesis (never moves)